kavin0x/VoiceBlogger/README.md

 # VoiceBlogger

 Turn any voice recording into a polished blog post and Instagram captions — entirely offline, using local AI.
 No API keys, no cloud, no cost per run.
+Just free, private, and local goodness.

 Available on **Apple Silicon (M-series Mac)** and as a native **iOS app**.
 The transcription layer uses [mlx-whisper](https://github.com/ml-explore/mlx-examples/tree/main/whisper), which requires MLX and will not run on Intel Macs, Linux, or Windows.